 Jim and the other characters in My Ántonia struggle between living in the present and remembering the past.
 They share a common longing for the years and places left behind.
 To Jim, the past represents the lost innocence of his childhood, while to immigrants like the Shimerdas, the past means the friendlier, more familiar villages they left behind in Europe.
 In Book I, the Shimerdas and other immigrant characters cling to the traditions, people, and…(read full theme analysis)

 On the prairie, Jim and Ántonia's friendship is uncomplicated by the experiences and prejudices of adulthood.
 Though they come from different backgrounds and social classes and are members of the opposite sex, they are too young for these differences to matter.
-Though Jim clings to the simplicities of youth, he can't stop time's advance and the maturity it brings.
+But even though Jim clings to the simplicities of youth, he can't stop time's advance and the maturity it brings.

-Jim and Ántonia's move from the prairie into town signifies their first steps toward adulthood, and…(read full theme analysis)
+Jim and Ántonia's move from the prairie into town signifies their first steps toward…(read full theme analysis)

 In late 19th century America, gender roles were strictly defined.
 Men were meant to act as providers, and women were meant to marry and care for the family.
 During his childhood, Jim believes strongly in these roles and looks up to working men like Otto and his grandfather, Jake.
 He tries desperately to earn Ántonia's respect by following their examples. Ántonia, however, does not want to conform to the typical female role.
 On the prairie…(read full theme analysis)